Freight Shipping from Minneapolis to Cincinnati

 How much does it cost to ship freight from Minneapolis to Cincinnati?

-Full truckload (FTL) rates from Minneapolis, MN to Cincinnati, OH currently range from $1,690-$2,083 for a standard dry van load over the 786-mile route.
+Full truckload (FTL) rates from Minneapolis, MN to Cincinnati, OH currently range $1,690-$2,083 (roughly $2.15-$2.66 per mile over 786 miles).
 LTL shipments typically cost $632-$1,068 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Minneapolis to Cincinnati?

-Standard FTL transit from Minneapolis to Cincinnati is approximately 14 hrs by truck over 786 miles.
+Standard FTL transit from Minneapolis to Cincinnati is approximately 14 hrs by truck over 786 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Midway Intermodal to CSX Queensgate Yard takes 5-7 days but offers significant cost savings.

 What equipment do I need for Minneapolis to Cincinnati freight?